10 Reasons to Go on An Italian River Cruise

 9. You can book the whole vessel

 Whole barge charters aboard La Bella Vita are a fantastic option for 10-20 people if you’re looking for an idea for a family get-together or special occasion.
-Whether it’s a multi-generational family holiday or a group of friends looking for a catch-up, having the entire barge to yourselves (including the captain, chef and crew) is an absolutely unbeatable experience.
+Whether it’s a multi-generational family holiday or a group of friends looking for a catch-up, having the entire barge to yourselves (including the captain, chef and crew) is an unbeatable experience.
 Cruises of Italy are like one big happy house party!

-10. Enjoy a themed Italy cruise
+10. Enjoy a themed Italy Cruise

 We’ve designed our itineraries with a great deal of thought to ensure our guests are able to enjoy their holiday at their own pace, exactly as they want to.
 We offer a diverse range of shore excursions for those who want to delve into more of the culture and history, but if you prefer to spend the day lazing on deck sipping an aperitif, you’re free to do exactly that.